AriFordsham/GHCWiki/proposal/monad-of-no-return/discussion.md

 Based on the feedback gathered from the discussion, the [proposal has been revised](proposal/monad-of-no-return) to address the raised concerns.
 First and foremost, a [new stretched out transition scheme](proposal/monad-of-no-return#reduced-breakage-variant) complying with the recently enacted [ 3-release policy](https://groups.google.com/forum/#!msg/haskell-core-libraries/qXYMfV8JZ6k/tTuFrBMdDgAJ) (and beyond) has been devised.
 Moreover, the feasibility of automatic refactoring tooling was investigated and resulted in the working `Hs2010To201x` proof-of-concept.

+On 2017-11-29 the revised proposal was posted on `/r/haskell` and had a favorable reception ([ reddit thread](https://www.reddit.com/r/haskell/comments/7ghoy6/proposalmonadofnoreturn/)).

 ## Discussion Summary